Dorian

 11th January 1943 The Assassination of Carlo Tresca

-Sixty-eight years ago on this day, Carlo Tresca – Italian-American anarchist leader and thorn in the side of just about everyone – was assassinated on the streets of New York City.
-One of the most colourful figures of the American … Continue reading
+On this day in 1943, Carlo Tresca – Italian-American anarchist leader and thorn in the side of just about everyone – was assassinated on the streets of New York City.
+One of the most colourful figures of the American labour … Continue reading

 8th January 1972 the Death of Kenneth Patchen